LSM-based Storage Techniques: A Survey: LSM-tree Improvements

 \subsubsection{Parameter Tuning}

 Lim et al.~\cite{lsm-model2016} presented an analytical model that incorporates the key distribution to improve the cost estimation of LSM-tree operations and further used this model to tune the parameters of LSM-trees.
 The key insight is that the conventional worse-case analysis (\refsection{sec:lsm-cost}) fails to take the key distribution into consideration.
 If a key is found to be deleted or updated during an early merge, it will not participate in future merges and thus its overall write cost will be reduced.
 The proposed model assumes a priori knowledge of the key distribution using a probability mass function $f_X(k)$ that measures the probability that a specific key $k$ is written by a write request.
-Given $p$ total write requests, the number of unique keys is estimated using its expectation as follows

-where $N$ is the total number of unique keys and $K$ is the total key space.
+Given $p$ total write requests, the number of unique keys is estimated using its expectation as $Unique(p) = N - \sum_{k\in K}{(1 - f_X(k))^p}$, where $N$ is the total number of unique keys and $K$ is the total key space.
 Based on this formula, the total write cost for $p$ writes can be computed by summing up the cost of all flushes and merges, except that duplicates keys, if any, are excluded from future merges.
 Finally, the cost model is used to find the optimal system parameters by minimizing the total write cost.